 Gravity bongs are simple to make and they’re a fantastic device for stretching out the smoking potential of your dried herbs.
-They’re also known for being extremely effective, so be sure to have a good supply of snacks and couches on hand to get you through the initial buzz.
+They’re also known for being extremely effective, so be sure to have a good supply of snacks and lounge areas on hand to get you through the initial buzz.
 Several people can use a gravity bong at once with a surprisingly small amount of dried, so these devices are great for those on a budget or anyone just looking for a fun new way to smoke.
 Gravity bongs work by slowly raising and lowering a two-liter bottle into water, and you’ll learn exactly how to make a gravity bong below.

 What You'll Need To Get Started